 Case 1 - A 37 year-old African-American male admitted to the psychiatric service in April 2005, with a diagnosis of schizoaffective disorder and substance abuse.
 When admitted the patient was experiencing auditory hallucinations.
 The patient also had a long history of serious social problems including chronic homelessness and lack of benefits, which exacerbated the patient's psychiatric disorder and affected the patient's ability and motivation to comply with treatment.
-After completing an initial psychosocial assessment, the unit social worker provided the patient with psycho-education about mental illness and psychiatric medications and of the need to comply with treatment after discharge from the hospital.
-The patient was also placed in a therapeutic MICA residence, which ensured that the he would continue to receive treatment after discharge from the hospital.
-The services provided by the unit social worker helped the patient acquire a therapeutic support system that he lacked before, improved his chances of remaining psychiatrically stable, and enhanced the quality of his life.
+After completing an initial psychosocial assessment, the unit social worker provided the patient with educational material about mental illness and psychiatric medications and of the need to comply with treatment.
+The patient was placed in a therapeutic MICA residence, thereby improving his chances of remaining psychiatrically stable.

-Case 2 - A 35 year-old Caucasian female admitted to the psychiatric service in January 2005, 2° to a suicide attempt - the patient had jumped into a lake.
-This patient, who was originally from Illinois, had a history of childhood trauma 2° to parental conflict leading to an acrimonious divorce.
+Case 2 - A 35 year-old Caucasian female admitted to the psychiatric service in January 2005, 20 to the patient having jumped into a lake in an apparent suicide attempt..
+This patient, who was originally from Illinois, had a history of childhood trauma 2° to parental conflict which had led to an acrimonious divorce.
 The patient had run away from home, started abusing drugs, and for the past four years had been homeless, wandering between New York, New Jersey and New Hampshire.
-She was also hospitalized multiple times for psychiatric and substance abuse problems.
+She also had a history of previous hospitalizations for psychiatric and substance abuse problems.
 When admitted to Bellevue Hospital, she had no benefits.
-After completing an initial psychosocial assessment, the unit social worker provided the patient insight therapy and psycho-education on mental illness.
-The social worker also re-united the patient with her mother in Illinois, who expressed joy and gratitude for the social worker's successful efforts to reunite her with the patient, with whom the mother had lost contact.
-The social worker also arranged for the patient to return to Illinois, where she entered a drug rehabilitation program near where her mother lives.
-The patient left the hospital with a renewed determination to live and to enjoy her life.
+After completing an initial psychosocial assessment, the unit social worker provided the patient insight therapy and education on mental illness.
+The social worker also arranged to re-united the patient with her mother in Illinois and for the patient to return to Illinois, where she entered a drug rehabilitation program near where her mother lives.

 Case 3 - A 37 year-old Bengali female, no prior psychiatric history, who was admitted to the psychiatric service in April 2005, 2° to the patient exhibiting psychiatric decompensation, which involved head banging and screaming derogatory statements about herself.
-The patient was brought to the hospital by her husband, who was also Bengali, and their two children.
-During the psychosocial assessment, the unit social worker discovered that the husband was misinterpreting the patient's glances at other men as evidence of her infidelity and had responded with jealousy, leading to marital conflict.
-The unit social worker met with the patient and her husband, provided both with psycho-education regarding the nature of mental illness and, utilizing a culturally sensitive approach, assisted the patient and her husband with the process of the acculturation.
-To establish a therapeutic relationship, the social worker, who had also immigrated to the United States, utilized herself as a role model, which evoked a positive response from the patient and her family.
+The patient, who has two children, was brought to the hospital by her husband.
+During the psychosocial assessment, the unit social worker discovered that the husband was misinterpreting the patient's glances at other men as being evidence of her infidelity.
+The unit social worker met with the patient and her husband, provided both with education regarding the nature of mental illness and, utilizing a culturally sensitive approach, supportive counseling.
 The social worker also assisted the patient in obtaining benefits through the Medicaid medication grant program and referred the patient to a mental health clinic in the community where she lives.
-The patient recovered, the family was happy and expressed their thanks for the services the social worker had provided.

 Case 4 - A 40 year-old homeless African-American female, with AIDS, was admitted to the psychiatric service in April 2005, 2° to substance-induced psychosis.
-The patient had a history of multiple psychiatric hospitalizations, and had four children, all of whom were in foster care.
+The patient had a history of multiple psychiatric hospitalizations and had four children, all of whom were in foster care.
 The patient contracted AIDS 2° to a brutal rape when she was 15 years old.
-After completing an initial psychosocial assessment, the unit social worker provided the patient psycho-education on the need to take her psychotropic and antiviral medications, and referred the patient to the Division of AIDS Services which arranged for the patient to have adequate housing after discharge from the hospital.
-The patient expressed sincere gratitude for services the social worker had provided, and when discharged from the hospital, the patient was determined to continue her recovery.
+After completing an initial psychosocial assessment, the unit social worker provided the patient education on the need to take her psychotropic and antiviral medications, and referred the patient to the Division of AIDS Services which arranged for the patient to have adequate housing after discharge from the hospital.